athpud/root_anom/README.md

 I created a Streamlit dashboard for Lazy Lantern so that they could streamline their process of understanding user behavior for a given company/platform.

 ### Using this Python codebase
 1. Clone this repo locally to your computer.
-The data used in this repository (located in: root_anom/data) is limited in scope and anonomyzed for this offline demonstration.
+The data used in this repository (located in: root_anom/data) is limited in scope and anonomyzed for this limited demonstration.
 2. Via Anaconda, create a environment, activate said environment, and then download all the required packages listed in the requirements.txt via ```pip3 install -r requirements.txt```
 3. Activate the dashboard via ```streamlit run root_anom_dash.py```